alonakovtun/lexingham/wp-content/plugins/search-by-sku-for-woocommerce/readme.txt

 == Description ==

 The search functionality in woocommerce doesn't search by sku by default.

-This simple plugin adds this functionality search facility of your site.
+This simple plugin adds this functionality search facility of your site, in both the public site and admin panel

 Just install and activate - no config required.

-Tested with Woocommerce 1.5.6, 2.0.7, 2.0.18, 2.2.4, 2.2.10 and 3.4.4
+Tested with Woocommerce 1.5.6, 2.0.7, 2.0.18, 2.2.4, 2.2.10, 3.4.4, 4.0.1 and 4.2.0

-See the [Accompanying blog post](http://www.mattyl.co.uk/2012/12/11/woocommerce-plugin-to-search-products-by-sku/ "accompanying blog post") for more info.
+See the [Accompanying blog post](http://www.mattyl.co.uk/2012/12/11/woocommerce-plugin-to-search-products-by-sku/ "accompanying blog post") for more information.

 == Installation ==